dkovacs24/ReviOS_faq/docs/related.md

 !!! warning
     ==**If you update, might as well just use stock Windows.**== Reasons explained above.

+Instead, you maybe might want to upgrade your ReviOS instance to a newer build.
+About that, you can read more here: [How can I upgrade to the newest build of ReviOS?](#how-can-i-upgrade-to-the-newest-build-of-revios)

 ---

-## How can I update to the newest version of ReviOS?
+## How can I upgrade to the newest build of ReviOS?

-You need to reinstall.
-Do not forget to backup your data.

-Also, you do not need to update just because a new version of ReviOS is released.
-If your system is stable, and you do not need newer updates for certain anti-cheat systems, you can stay on your older ReviOS version.
-But please note that we might not provide you support.
+!!! danger
+    ==**This is an EXPERIMENTAL method**==.
+We tested it numerous times, but obviously we cannot cover all the edge cases, so use this with caution!

+With newer builds of ReviOS we provide 2 separate ISOs.
+One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS version.
+This way, the users can update their ReviOS instance without reinstalling and losing files.

+For instructions about upgrading your older ReviOS build, please read our [How to update ReviOS](upgrade.md) guide.

-If you want to update because of FACEIT, make sure to check out [the section about it](#which-version-do-i-need-for-faceit).
+If you want to update because of FACEIT, make sure to check out [the section about it](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).

 ---